xpdota/triggevent-site/pages/Titan-Jail.md

 Telesto is the easiest option.
 Just install it, then check 'Use Telesto...'.
 You can also read more on the [Telesto Support](Telesto-Support.md) page about how to set up and test Telesto.

-To use macros for the gaols instead, choose whether you want to use F1-F9 or Numpad1-9, and check/uncheck the 'Use F1-F9' checkbox accordingly.
+To use macros for the titan gaol auto markers instead, choose whether you want to use F1-F9 or Numpad1-9, and check/uncheck the 'Use F1-F9' checkbox accordingly.
 Then, in-game, make a hotbar bound to those keys, with the following macros: